kunalj101/python_intro_hackathon/chapter5.md

 test_object("predictors", incorrect_msg='Have you create the list of given predictors variables?')

 # Test for model
-test_function("sklearn.linear_model.LogisticRegression", incorrect_msg='Have you created Logistic Regression object from linear model of sklearn?')
+test_function("sklearn.linear_model.LogisticRegression", incorrect_msg='Have you created Logistic Regression object from linear_model module of sklearn?')

 success_msg("Great work!")
 ```